 The sight of spiders sometimes causes panic, especially to those who are arachnophobic.
 Truth is, most types of spiders aren’t harmful at all—their prey is not you but insects.
-However, there are a few species that you’d want to avoid.
-If you see other spiders that are not the usual house spiders, then you should be cautious.
+But, there are a few species you’d want to avoid.
+If you see other spiders that are not the usual house spiders, then you must be cautious.
 You wouldn’t want to get bitten by poisonous spiders while doing your daily routine.
 Boost your survival skills by knowing a few of these crawling creatures.

 1. The Brown Recluse Spider